Step Progress Indicator | Flutter package tutorial

 The flutter step progress indicator flutter package has been released recently and I plan to expand its functionality even more in the future.
 I am open to any suggestions or ideas on how to improve its functionality to make it even better.
 I am planning to add support for custom animations, let me know what you think.

-I love Flutter and I like to contribute as much as possible to the success and expansion of the framework.
+I really enjoy Flutter and I like to contribute as much as possible to the success and expansion of the framework.
 If you like the package, leave a like to the pub.dev page so that other people may find it and use it in their projects.

 If you enjoyed this tutorial, consider following me on my Twitter and Github, and subscribe to my blog newsletter to stay updated on future tutorials or package upgrades, which I am planning to release in the future.
 Stay tuned, and thanks for reading.